 The underlying neurologic abnormality is usually readily apparent.
-Usually, postvoid residual volume is measured, renal ultrasonography is done to detect hydronephrosis, and serum creatinine is measured to assess renal function.
+Usually, postvoiding residual volume is measured, renal ultrasonography is done to detect hydronephrosis, and serum creatinine is measured to assess renal function.
 Urodynamic testing is often done to confirm diagnosis and to monitor bladder pressures and function.
 These studies are often repeated at scheduled intervals as the child grows to assess for deterioration of bladder and renal function.

 Management goals include lowering risk of infection, maintaining adequate bladder storage pressure and volume, effective bladder emptying, and achieving social continence.
 Treatment of neurogenic bladder includes drugs (eg, anticholinergics, prophylactic antibiotics), intermittent catheterization, and/or surgical intervention (eg, augmentation cystoplasty, appendicovesicostomy, botulinum toxin injections, neurostimulation).
 Children with neurogenic bladder often also have a neurogenic bowel with constipation Constipation in Children Constipation is responsible for up to 5% of pediatric office visits.
 It is defined as delay or difficulty in defecation.
 Normal frequency and consistency of stool varies with children's age... read more and stool incontinence Stool Incontinence in Children Stool incontinence is the voluntary or involuntary passage of stool in inappropriate places in children > 4 years of age (or developmental equivalent) who do not have an organic defect or... read more that also require proper management.